mark-blackmore/Experiments/03_hadley_stat405_rice.md

-Lecture 3 for Hadley Wickham's STAT 405 at Rice U.
+Lecture 3 for Hadley Wickham's STAT 405 at Rice U. Scatterplots for Big Data, Subsetting
 ================
 Mark Blackmore
 2017-09-19